Documenting Code

 Typing

 It's important to be as explicit as possible with our code.
-We've already discussed choosing explicit names for variables, functions, etc. but another way we can be explicit is by defining the types for our function's inputs and outputs.
+We've already discussed choosing explicit names for variables, functions but another way we can be explicit is by defining the types for our function's inputs and outputs by using the typing library.

 So far, our functions have looked like this: